9789915109/Credit-Card-Customer-Segmentation-Default-Risk-Analysis/README.md

 ## Data Limitations

--The dataset is synthetic and was generated for analytical practice.
+- The dataset is synthetic and was generated for analytical practice.
--It does not represent actual banking customers or transactions.
+- It does not represent actual banking customers or transactions.
--Some values were intentionally modified to simulate data quality problems.
+- Some values were intentionally modified to simulate data quality problems.
--January 2024 contains incomplete data and should not be used for full-year trend conclusions.
+- January 2024 contains incomplete data and should not be used for full-year trend conclusions.
--Default-risk observations are based on the synthetic dataset and should not be interpreted as actual banking risk estimates.
+- Default-risk observations are based on the synthetic dataset and should not be interpreted as actual banking risk estimates.

 ---

 ## Tools & Technologies

-Excel — Data cleaning, transformation and exploratory analysis Power Query — Data integration and transformation
+- Excel — Data cleaning, transformation and exploratory analysis
+- Power Query — Data integration and transformation
-SQL / PostgreSQL — Data analysis and business queries Power BI — Data visualization and dashboard development DAX — Measures and analytical calculations
+- SQL / PostgreSQL — Data analysis and business queries
+- Power BI — Data visualization and dashboard development
+- DAX — Measures and analytical calculations
-GitHub — Project versioning and portfolio presentationtion
+- GitHub — Project versioning and portfolio presentationtion